amwal-pay/magento_pay_sdk/README.md

 ## Checkout page
 Amwal Pay payment method will be shown for the end-user to select and start his payment process.
 <a href="https://imgbox.com/qFldcGEF" target="_blank"><img src="https://thumbs2.imgbox.com/03/b4/qFldcGEF_t.png" alt="image host"/></a>

----
-# Uploading to Composer

-To make your module accessible via Packagist, follow these steps:

-## 1. Sign Up for Packagist

-- Visit [Packagist](https://packagist.org/) and log in or create an account if you haven't already.

-## 2. Submit Your Package

-- Go to the [Submit](https://packagist.org/packages/submit) page on Packagist.
-- Enter your repository URL: `https://github.com/amwal-pay/magento_pay_sdk`.
-- Ensure your GitHub repository is **public** so Packagist can access it.

-## 3. Auto-update on Packagist

-To keep your package up to date, link your GitHub repository with Packagist:

-1. Navigate to your repository’s **Settings** on GitHub.
-2. Go to **Webhooks** and click **Add webhook**.
-3. Set the **Payload URL** to `https://packagist.org/api/github`.
-4. Choose `application/json` as the content type.
-5. Select **Just the push event**.
-6. Click **Add webhook** to save the changes.

-Once configured, your package will automatically update whenever you push new changes to the repository.

----